 Place your hands on the floor with your shoulders stacked directly over your hands.
-Extend feet out behind you and come onto your toes.
-Activate abs, glutes, and pull shoulders back and down, push through your feet and hands to raise your core and legs off the ground.
+Extend your feet out behind you and come onto your toes.
+Activate abs and glutes, and then pull your shoulders back and down, push through your feet and hands to raise your core and legs off the ground.
 Be sure you’re in a straight line from head to toe (or head to knees).
 Hold 10-second “repeats” or 30 to 60 seconds.

 Modification 2: Alternately, keep this on your knees, with hips extended.

 Lie on the ground, on either your right or left side.
-Depending on the side you choose, bend that elbow and place your forearm on the ground in front of you, so that it is perpendicular to your upper arm.
-Be sure you place this elbow underneath you slightly “too close for comfort.”
-When you come up your alignment will be optimal and you reduce the risk of shoulder impingement.
+Depending on the side you choose, bend that elbow and place your forearm on the ground in front of you so that it is perpendicular to your upper arm.
+Be sure you place this elbow underneath you, slightly “too close for comfort.”
+When you come up, your alignment will be optimal, and you will reduce the risk of shoulder impingement.
 Use your other (top) arm to support you as you start.
 That will allow you to safely reposition if needed.

 Stack your legs on top of one another.
 Using your core, glutes, and legs, push your forearm and bottom foot into the ground to raise your body off the ground.
 The body should be in line from head to toe.
 Your top hand can rest on your hip, reach upward toward the ceiling, or cross to the opposite shoulder.
 Hold 10-second repeats or 30 to 60 seconds; repeat on the other side.

 Modification 1: If you’re unable to balance with your feet stacked, simply position your feet in a “scissor” position as if you’re on a balance beam.